chanho-code/ARCoreUnityRecord/README.md

 - Download the ARCoreUnityRecord project.
 - Run the project in Unity.
 - Try to find and open the HelloARRecord scene.
 - Switch Platform to Android.
-And built it.
+And build it.

 # Reference
 - Introduction to Recording and Playback on Unity targeting Android: https://developers.google.com/ar/develop/unity/recording-and-playback/introduction